openebs-archive/openebs-docs/docs/supportedplatforms.md

 As a prerequisite, OpenEBS requires CRD capabilities of Kubernetes and hence Kubernetes versions 1.7.5+ are suitable.

-OpenEBS is tested on versions 1.7.5+, 1.8, 1.9, 1.10 and 1.11
+OpenEBS is tested on versions 1.7.5+, 1.8, 1.9, 1.10 and 1.11.

 Similarly, MiniKube versions that are tested for OpenEBS are x.y, x.y

 Another prerequisite is open-iSCSI packages should be installed and configured.
-For installing open-iscsi on Ubuntu, CentOs and CoreOS, refer to the [prerequisites section](/docs/prerequisites.html#iSCSIConfig)
+For installing open-iscsi on Ubuntu, CentOS and CoreOS, refer to the [prerequisites section](/docs/prerequisites.html#iSCSIConfig)